Introverts: Working From Home Works

 Introverts “recharge” by spending time alone; extroverts gain energy from social interaction.
 But when it comes to business, introverts are just as capable of succeeding in the workplace.

-In fact, some would argue introverts are better business people because they listen more than they speak.
+Some would argue introverts are better business people because they listen more than they speak.
 And we all know how important listening is to effective communication.

 You may not be the best public speaker, but your listening skills and ability to ask good questions make up for it.
 That gives you an advantage, especially in sales and marketing, where listening is always better than talking.